moizali-dev/MusicClassificationModel/README.md

 # Music Classification

-The purpose of this project is to create a model which will predict the genre of a track (`Rock` or not) based on the 13 audio features provided from the Spotify API
+The purpose of this project is to create a model which will predict the genre of a track `'Hip-Hop':0, 'Pop':1, 'Country':2, 'Rock':3, 'R&B':4, 'Dance/Electronic':5, 'Indie':6, 'Sleep':7, 'Jazz':8, 'Soul':9, 'Metal':10` based on the 13 audio features provided from the Spotify API

 ## Background